-The Board will appoint to each subsidiary company directors with the qualifications and experience required to maximise the value of the investment involved, the ability to address the complexity involved and to ensure compliance with all obligations of the subsidiary.
+The Board will appoint to each subsidiary company, directors with the qualifications and experience required to maximise the value of the investment involved, the ability to address the complexity involved and to ensure compliance with all obligations of the subsidiary and to comply with any applicable regulatory requirements.

-COMPOSITION OF THE BOARD
+2. COMPOSITION OF THE BOARD

+2.1.
 Shareholder's Director Nominations Committee

 Directors are appointed by the shareholder.
-The Chairman of the Board is a member of the shareholder's director nominations committee (a sub-committee of the Top Energy Consumer Trust Board of Trustees).
-The Chair will ensure that Committee is informed as to the skills, experience and attributes that the Board believe are required so as to ensure that the Board can meet the demands facing the Company.
+The Chair of the Board is a member of the shareholder's director nominations committee (a sub-committee of the Top Energy Consumer Trust Board of Trustees).
+The Chair will ensure that Committee is informed as to the skills, diversity, experience, and attributes that the Board believe are required so as to ensure that the Board can meet the demands facing the Company and can work co-operatively and effectively.

+2.2.
 Appointments to the Board